3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 Venice in Winter

-Winter isn’t the time most people consider visiting Venice due to the weather being much cooler.
-But id the low temperatures and possibility of rain don’t bother you, you’ll be able to avoid the crowds and explore Venice in relative peace.
+Most people don’t consider visiting Venice in winter because the weather is much cooler.
+But if the low temperatures and possibility of rain don’t bother you, you’ll be able to avoid the crowds and explore Venice in relative peace.

 Average low: 0.1°C/32.2°F